kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### E2E

 * e2e tests with `InPlaceOrRecreate` VPA mode:
   1. Add a test case where the QoS class **changes**.
 In this scenario, we expect the updater to evict the affected Pods, since the QoS field is immutable.
-The resulting limits must be verified as well.
+The resulting limits are verified.
   2. Add a test case where the QoS class **does not change**.
-In this scenario the updater should apply the new ratio using the in-place update mechanism and the resulting limits must be verified as well.
+In this scenario the updater should apply the new ratio using the in-place update mechanism.
+The resulting limits are verified.

 ### Examples